Acne: Causes, Prevention, Treatment, and More

 In case, the symptoms prevail, you would need to consult your doctor further to seek medical advice.

-Your doctor can advice you medicines that can help preventing scars as well as reducing the symptoms.
+Your doctor can advise you of certain medicines that can help to prevent scars as well as reducing the symptoms.

 - Oral and topical antibiotics